Oatmeal cookie bites/Bichermuesli in a biscuit

-In the last month I have given out this recipe nearly a dozen times.
+Over the years I have given out this recipe dozens of times.
 It is at once healthy, tasty, and satisfying.
 It can be breakfast or a snack.
 My husband calls it bichermuesli in a biscuit.

 Sidenote, the official definition of Birchermuesli - a breakfast cereal of Swiss origin consisting of rolled oats, nuts, and fruit.

 According to this definition, the cookies are a bit off, unless you choose to add raisins.
 As I do not like raisins, they are nowhere near my cookies.
 What is on about them being like Birchermuesli, they are hearty and good for you with the perfect balance of protein, complex carbs, and good taste.

 You can make them with or without the chocolate dip.
 If you do dip it, best 85%+ dark chocolate, it is rich and keeps in line with the healthy quality of the cookie.